tdegeus/GooseMPL/docs/index.rst

 GooseMPL
 ********

 GooseMPL provides a style and several style extensions for matplotlib, some custom functions that extend matplotlib, and several examples to make professional plot using matplotlib.
-See [goosempl.geus.me](http://goosempl.geus.me) for documentation.

 .. note::